terra-money/docs/docs/full-node/run-a-full-terra-node/join-a-network.md

 # Join a network

-It is highly recommended that you set up a local private network before joining a public network.
-This will help get familiar with the setup process, and provide an environment for testing.
+It is highly recommended that you set up a private local network before joining a public network.
+This will help you get familiar with the setup process, and provide an environment for testing.
 The following sections outline this process.
 If you want to join a public network without setting up a private network, you can skip to [join a public network ](#join-a-public-network).

 ## Set up a local private network